Skip to content

 labelstringNoHuman-readable label for the relationship.

-The base schema sets additionalProperties: true.
-This is critical for allOf composition — without it, the app schema’s domain-specific fields would be rejected by the base schema during validation.
+The base schema sets additionalProperties: true, which is critical for allOf composition.
+Without it, the app schema’s domain-specific fields would be rejected by the base schema during validation.

 {